lucas-quinn-guru/webdriver_test/README.md

     putenv('webdriver.chrome.driver=/opt/local/sbin/chromedriver');

 Change this line to reference the path to where you downloaded your ChromeDriver.
 Use the full path, not the relative path.

+### Notes

+When I was first working with Facebook\WebDriver and ChromeDriver, I always got the following error.

+    PHP Fatal error:  Uncaught Facebook\WebDriver\Exception\TimeOutException: Timed out waiting for http://localhost:9515/status to become available after 20000 ms. in /Users/user/projects/webdriver_test/vendor/facebook/webdriver/lib/Net/URLChecker.php:37

+To solve this, go into your project directory and find and edit the vendor/facebook/webdirver/lib/Net/URLChecker.php.
+Change the following line from

+    const CONNECT_TIMEOUT_MS = 500;

+To

+    const CONNECT_TIMEOUT_MS = 5000;

+For some reason, 500ms isn't long enough for my computer to think things through.